inf9matics/as312223Obsidian/ToCS/README.md

 - Attendance in classes is mandatory
 - Exams
 	- On the end of the semester
-	- Only for those who've passed group classes and laborato
+	- Only for those who've passed group classes and laboratories